FrankwaP/mixxx-utils/fix_mixxx_db.md

 2. Tick the "Foreign Keys" box

 Now you can save and close the database.
 And from now you're life will be very slightly better. :-)

+## Using SQL commands

+@vespadj has shared the corresponding command in [the GitHub issue](https://github.com/mixxxdj/mixxx/issues/12328).
+Please note that I haven't tried them…